abhijitcgatechiitg/FinanicalDataExtraction2/PROJECT_PLAN.md

 ## Project Overview
 **Project Name:** Financial Data Extraction **Description:**
-I want to build a LLM based data extraction tool which inputs various pdfs from different financial audits of companies.
-Usuall pdfs contains company information, Balance Sheets, Profit and loss statements, cash flow etc. My goal is to fetch these pages information in a structure json format which can be leveraged later down the pipeline.
+Goal is to build a LLM based data extraction tool which inputs various pdfs from different financial audits of companies.
+Usually pdfs contains company information, Balance Sheets, Profit and loss statements, cash flow etc. goal is to fetch these pages information in a structure json format which can be leveraged later down the pipeline.

 **Problem Statement:**
 Extracting financial data information from pdfs